'Segregation Academies' exist. In 2018.

-Cindy Hyde-Smith -- daughter of the American South, Republican Senatorial candidate from Mississippi and maker of what she’s described as jokes about a public hanging and making it more difficult for liberals to vote -- wasn’t just born to the segregated South.
-She was carefully reared and educated in the region’s culture of racial apartheid.
+Cindy Hyde-Smith — daughter of the American South, Republican Senatorial candidate from Mississippi and maker of what she’s described as jokes about a public hanging and making it more difficult for liberals to vote — wasn’t just born to the segregated South.
+She was reared and educated in the region’s culture of racial apartheid.

-In fact, as more and more of the nation’s school districts have sought to overturn or seen parents fight to overturn desegregation orders, integration levels in American public schools have declined to levels last seen in 1967, according to a 2014 analysis of the nation’s schools produced by The Civil Rights Project at the University of California, Los Angeles (UCLA).
+In fact, as more of the nation’s school districts have sought to overturn desegregation orders, integration levels in American public schools have declined to levels last seen in 1967, according to a 2014 analysis of the nation’s schools produced by The Civil Rights Project at the University of California, Los Angeles.
 (The center’s findings didn’t change when they updated the report again in 2016.)

 Segregation is most intense in major cities and their suburbs.
 For black students, public schools in the South have actually become the least segregated of any region in the country.

-In fact, across the country about a third of all black and Latino students attend what the Civil Rights Project classifies as hyper-segregated schools.
-That’s schools where 90 percent or more of all students are non-white.
+Across the country about a third of all black and Latino students attend what the Civil Rights Project classifies as hyper-segregated schools.
+Those are schools where 90 percent or more of all students are non-white.
 For white students, the reverse is also true.
 About a third of all white students attend schools which are 90 to 100 percent white.

 “In some ways,” said Halley Potter, a senior fellow who researches education policy at The Century Foundation, “what you see with Hyde-Smith’s own education and the education she chose for her daughter is not that surprising because so many students in the United States are in segregated school settings, whether it is private schools or the much more common public school setting. “